How much can I deposit into a LISA?

 How will I know you’ve received my deposit?

-We will credit any money you deposit by Electronic Transfer or by transfer from another Paragon Account on the same day we receive it.
 We will contact you to confirm once we have received it.
-You should then be able to make a withdrawal on the same day, unless your Product Terms and Conditions do not allow it.
+You should then be able to make a withdrawal on the same day unless your Product Terms and Conditions do not allow it.

 If we are unable to credit funds to your account (for example if funds have been sent from an account other than your nominated bank account) and your funds are rejected, we will contact you and confirm they were rejected.